Today's Articles

 In the 1940s, he went to Arkansas, where a blues tradition flourished, and he formed his group, which included James Cotton and Little Jr. Parker, who became noted blues performers in their own right.
 Howlin' Wolf accompanied himself on guitar and harmonica, but his main instrument was his guttural and emotionally suggestive voice, which gave the power and authenticity of his songs.

-After his first record, Moanin' at Midnight in 1951, became a hit, he moved to Chicago.
+After his first record, Moanin' at Midnight, became a hit in 1951; he moved to Chicago.
 Along with Muddy Waters, he made the city a center for transforming the acoustic Mississippi Delta blues style into an electronically amplified style for urban audiences.
 Only blues audiences knew his work until the Rolling Stones and other British and white-American rock stars of the 1960s and '70s acknowledged his influence.

 Howlin' Wolf was noted for his brooding lyrics and earthy, aggressive stage presence.
-He was one of the principal exponents of the urban blues style of Chicago.
+He was one of the principal exponents of Chicago's urban blues style.
 Howlin’ Wolf died on January 10, 1976, in Hines, Illinois.

 To Become a Musician or Singer